Madrid’s ghost subway and Milan’s canal-side bars

 What can I do?

-You can visit beaches that are a 2 hour journey from Milan, but beach resorts may require a reservation.
+In the summer months you can visit beaches that are a 2 hour journey from Milan, but beach resorts may require a reservation.
 Loungers and deckchairs must have a minimum of 1.5m between them.
 Swimming and surfing are allowed.
-Outdoor swimming pools are open but tickets must be reserved, and indoor swimming pools will open on 1 July.
+Outdoor swimming pools are open but tickets must be reserved.

-Flights from Luxembourg, run daily with Luxair (except Saturdays and with the exception of a few Saturdays in July) to Malpensa Airport and take about an hour and a quarter.
-Ryanair fly twice a week in June and four times a week in July, August and September to Milan Bergame airport.
-Easyjet are expecting to recommence flights to Malpensa in September 2021.
+Flights from Luxembourg, run daily with Luxair to Malpensa Airport and take about an hour and a quarter.
+Easyjet fly to the same airport daily.
+Ryanair fly 2-3 times a week to Bergamo.

 Things to do and see